 By shifting our focus from addiction to pain control and coping, we can help give pain patients the relief they have been seeking all along.

-How do you see the biopsychosocial model to be a remedy for the opioid epidemic?
+How do you see the biopsychosocial model as a potential remedy for the opioid epidemic?

 Let us know and connect with us on our Facebook page!